 Yes – you can make a loaf of bread on a campfire!
 You just need a Dutch oven to do it.
 Make a simple bread dough with flour, water, sugar, salt, and a little oil.
 Raise a foil tray off the base of the Dutch oven by placing it on top of some stones and then place your dough on your make-shift baking tray.
 Put the lid on your Dutch oven and place it on over some charcoal or embers – then put twice as many on top of the lid as below.
 You will need to replace the charcoal or embers every 10-15 minutes to keep the temperature up.
-I used the Dutch Oven Dude website for advice on baking for my first loaf and it turned out a treat.
+The Dutch Oven Dude website offers advice on baking temperatures and more.

 We’ve learned that you can cook anything in a Dutch oven – including delicious pizza!
 The one pictured above was made by one of our campers who brought homemade dough to the site and baked her pizza with our help.
 Just follow the instructions for baking bread but shape it and size it as a pizza base and bake for 20 minutes before adding toppings and cooking for a further 20 minutes.

 Beans and sausages are classic cowboy grub, perfect for cooking in the Dutch oven and guaranteed to fill the stomachs of hungry campers.